zolotarov/protocols/culture_pcr.md

 1. Aliquot 2 ul of bacteria culture in PCR tubes and lyse in a thermocycler at 99 °C for 15 minutes.
 2. Prepare the PCR master mix during lysis:

-Master mix for 1 reaction:
+Master mix for 1 reaction (23 ul total):

 | Reagent        | Volume (ul) |
 | -------------- | ----------- |